Writing Retreat in Kenya: How to Make 2026 Your Wildest Story Yet

 Attractions for All Kinds of Travelers in All Seasons

 In 2021, MSN, Travel & Leisure, HGTV, Fodor’s Travel, Fishing Booker, Country Living, U. S. News & World Report, Yahoo Life, Coastal Living named Fort Myers, Sanibel, and Captiva as top getaways for many reasons, such as uncrowded family-friendly beaches and outdoor spaces, tropical beauty, charm, island living, wildlife, shelling, fishing spots, and other hidden treasures.
-And I can vouch for its allure for couple, family, friend, or solo getaways because I’ve experienced all of them there myself.
+And I can vouch for its allure for a couple, family, friend, or solo getaway because I’ve experienced all of them there myself.

 My romance with Fort Myers Beach started in 2020.
 In April 2021, my daughter and I recharged and reconnected on Captiva Island.
-In early December 2021, I returned for an unforgettable writing conference and community event (more on that later), then ended the week solo in downtown Fort Myers at Luminary.
+In early December 2021, I returned for an unforgettable writing conference and community event celebrating Anne Morrow Lindbergh’s Gift from the Sea, then ended the week solo in downtown Fort Myers at Luminary.

-Located In the historic Downtown River District on the Caloosahatchee River, the AAA Four Diamond luxury property — the first in the area of the Autograph Collection® of Marriott International — first lit up the waterfront and city in late 2020.
-The hotel, decor, and restaurants are named for visionaries and innovators (such as Thomas Edison and Henry Ford whose winter estates are within walking distance) who converted Fort Myers from a cattle town to a historical, cultural center.
-Today snowbirds, locals, and tourists flock to the 12th floor rooftop bar nightly to do what’s customary in these parts, watch legendary sundowns with a drink or meal.
+Luminary Hotel & Co. is located in the historic Downtown River District on the Caloosahatchee River, The AAA Four Diamond luxury property — the first in the area of the Autograph Collection® of Marriott International — first lit up the waterfront and city in late 2020.
+The hotel, decor, and restaurants are named for visionaries and innovators, such as Thomas Edison and Henry Ford whose winter estates are within walking distance.
+They converted the area from a cattle town to a historical, cultural center.
+Today snowbirds, locals, and tourists flock to the 12th floor rooftop bar nightly to do what’s customary in these parts, watch legendary sunsets with a drink or meal.
 My room was perfect.
 I felt like Kate Winslet in The Holiday when she raised some fancy window shades with a remote, read in bed, and took a dip in the pool below.
 The shower/bathroom was the largest I’ve seen in a hotel suite and the branding throughout was very Gatsby.

 Sincere thanks to The Beaches of Fort Myers & Sanibel, Luminary Hotel, the Edison and Ford Winter Estates, for your hospitality.
 You fed my mind, body, and soul with art, beauty, random roaming, and coral skies of hope.